The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 The cadence in Interval B is inadequate to repeat this analysis.
-However, we have carried out a similar analysis for data in Interval D, where we improved the K-band cadence by combining the { SAI} light curve and the data from \citet{Schnulle2015}.
-The results can be seen in Figure~\ref{fig:cc-event-D}.
-Similarly to Interval C, the J and H bands are strongly correlated with the K-band with negligible lags ($\sim-$10 days for J, $\sim-$1.7 days for H).
-In contrast, the L-band residual signal lags behind the K-band variability by $\sim$34 days, consistent with the result for Interval C within the larger uncertainties due to the lower cadence compared to Interval C. Interestingly, \citet{Schnulle2015} fitted two black bodies to their z, J, H, K light curves and derived dust lags at $\sim$29 and $\sim$67 days with a relative lag about 38 days.
-This value is in agreement with the relative lag between L and K band here.
+However, we have carried out a similar analysis for data in Interval D, where we improved the K-band cadence by combining the {SAI} light curve and the data from \citet{Schnulle2015}.
+The results can be seen in Appendix C. Similarly to Interval C, the J and H bands are strongly correlated with the K-band with negligible lags ($\sim-$10 days for J, $\sim-$1.7 days for H).
+In contrast, the L-band residual signal lags behind the K-band variability by $\sim$34 days, consistent with the result for Interval C within the larger uncertainties due to the lower cadence compared to Interval C. Interestingly, \citet{Schnulle2015} fitted two black bodies to their z, J, H, K light curves and derived dust lags at $\sim$29 and $\sim$67 days with a relative lag about 38 days in agreement with our result, but they rejected this fit.